Counseling first-generation students about college

 7. Explain what college will be like.

 Talk with your students about what college will be like.
-They may feel more adrift than most first-year college students.
+They may feel more adrift than most first-year college students: In addition to the usual student concerns such as how to register or what courses to choose, first-generation students may be grappling with learning a new language or navigating an unfamiliar culture.
 Tell them that there are support systems on campus and that the tuition and fees they pay give them access to these services at no additional cost.
+Encourage them to seek out on-campus resources and programs.
 Point them to the articles Campus Services: There Is Support When You Need It and What to Expect from Campus Life.

 8. Work with other organizations.